StephenHassall/worker-promise/worker-link.md

 ## Send & wait for response

-Send and message to the other thread and then wait for a reply.
+Send a message to the other thread and then wait for a reply.

-A `send` object is passed from one thread to another.
-It is stored in a map until the reply message is returned.
+A `send` object is contains information about the message passed from one thread to another.
+It is stored in the `_sendMap` until the reply message is returned.

 ```
 // Send object to store in map